Okene Kogi State, Nigeria Travel Guide

 These mainly occur during festivals or special events.

-They are not regularly scheduled for tourists.
+They aren't regularly scheduled for tourists.

 Connect with local creativity and cultural expressions directly.